pete2fiddy/tx2-flash/README.md

 ```

 Choose appropriate install paths when prompted.
+(Note: on an initial install, I changed the paths from the ones there by default -- into the downloads folder.
+This worked fine.
+Made a mistake when first installing that required me to reinstall, but would throw an error if I specified a path other than the ones there by default, unlike before.
+May have to install to default paths if installer is throwing errors).
 Selected TX2 when presented with multiple boards.
 Install everything in the Components Manager when presented.
 Enter password to allow the installation if prompted.
+Installation will likely take a long time.
+When prompted with a window "Depending on the component selection, please pay attention to the prompt in the embedded terminal," select OK

 Then just follow all the steps (basically from 2 to 12 without 9 in [here](http://docs.nvidia.com/jetpack-l4t/2_1/content/developertools/mobile/jetpack/jetpack_l4t/2.0/jetpack_l4t_install.htm)): choose TX2, L4T 3.1, full-install, then it will take a while to downloads all the dependencies and then a window will pop up to ask you to confirm the installation.